Gadiguibou/gadiguibou.github.io/_pages/archive.md

 title: Archive
 ---

-## The Archive shows the latest changes to the notes
+## The Archive shows the latest changes to the notes.

 The wiki uses the YYYY-MM-DD time format.